Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates

-There is even fewer study on the theoretical property of rerandomization when the amount of covariate information increases as the sample size grows.
+There is even fewer studies on the theoretical property of rerandomization when the amount of covariate information increases as the sample size grows.
 Note that practitioner often tends to balance as many covariates as possible with the hope to get more precise estimator.
 This is also hinted by the previous asymptotic result \eqref{eq:rem_ldr} in which the asymptotic distribution becomes more concentrated around zero as $R^2$ (a measure for the association between covariates and potential outcomes) increases.
-Analogous to the issue of diminishing threshold, the increasing number of covariates will also tend to reduce the number of acceptable treatment assignments, and thus may deteriorate the power of randomization test as well as the asymptotic approximation in \eqref{eq:rem_ldr}.
 Therefore, it is important to establish a theory for rerandomization allowing diverging number of covariates, which can also provide guidelines on how to choose covariates for rerandomization in practice.